pansift/p3/README.md

 ## Unattended Installs (Company /  MSPs)

-Unattended installs assume that an orchestration or MDM (Mobile Device Management) like platform is available to you including command line access within a user's valid and full window session (i.e. not just terminal access only).
-This also assumes you have paid for > 2 agents and want minimal interaction with the user or endpoint for provisioning.
+Unattended installs assume that an orchestration or MDM (Mobile Device Management) like platform is available to you.
+It also assumes command line access within a user's valid session (as the targeted user) and a full window session (i.e. not just terminal access only as we want to open the app).
+This also assumes you have paid for > 2 agents and want minimal interaction with the user(s) or endpoint(s) for provisioning.

 ### IT Teams and MSPs (Managed Service Providers)